PelleSwelle/Project_Athena_1.3/readme.md

 The application is implemented in conjuction with a city-building game, which is, at this point, implemented as a separate application.
 The same is true for the self-evaluation tests found at the end of each lesson.
+The self evaluation tests are in the form of quizes found at: https://www.quiz-maker.com/QFZ9PJEYP

+Both the main application as well as the city builder game is found as an apk in folder: "Project Athena".

 ##The material